Create a Calm Down Corner at Home

 It may take time for kids to use this on their own, each child is different and has individualized reasons for a calming space, so be patient and lead with compassion.

 Modeling healthy emotional regulation and processing is a wonderful tool for parents to use too.
-Talking aloud through your own process, such as “Mommy is feeling super overwhelmed at the moment, so I am going to take a break, sit on the couch and let this chocolate melt in my mouth for a few minutes.
+Talking aloud through your own process, such as “Mommy is feeling super overwhelmed at the moment, so I am going to take a break and savor this piece of chocolate for a few minutes.
 After that, I’ll be ready to move on with my day.”

 A calm-down corner doesn’t have to be a designated space.
 It can take the form of any of the following: